jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 DECORATE is a coding language that had been used in GZDoom before ZScript support was added.
 At the moment it's still supported by GZDoom (since GZDoom is designed for maximum backwards compatibility, so that all older projects are still playable in it), but there's no reason to use it for newer projects because ZScript is an **extension** over DECORATE.

 **ZScript supports all DECORATE methods and functions**, so all the examples you see on the wiki are still valid, provided you write them [using ZScript syntax](https://zdoom.org/wiki/Coding_language_differences). *However*, due to having a relatively small number of features, DECORATE code tends to use complicated and often inconvenient workarounds that are unnecessary and not recommended in ZScript.
-As a result it requires a bit of research and critical thinking to use something from DECORATE in ZScript; often it'll be better to code a solution from scratch rather than try and convert DECORATE to ZScript, although the latter is [possible](https://zdoom.org/wiki/Converting_DECORATE_code_to_ZScript).
+As a result, it requires a bit of research and critical thinking to use something from DECORATE in ZScript; often it'll be better to code a solution from scratch rather than try and convert DECORATE to ZScript (although the latter is [possible](https://zdoom.org/wiki/Converting_DECORATE_code_to_ZScript)).

 Still, ZDoom Wiki remains an invaluable modding resource, it describes multiple functions and features available in GZDoom, and it's extensively references in this guide.

+### References:

 * [Information about DECORATE and ZScript differences on the wiki](https://zdoom.org/wiki/Coding_language_differences)
 * Some information on the syntax differences in this guide can be found here: [Classes instead of actors](04_Classes_instead_of_actors.md)